Hever to Ashurst walk

 Lunch

 The only pub on the walk route is The Fountain (01342-850528) in Cowden village, 8 km from Hever (4 km from Cowden station).
-This is an attractive village pub with a new conservatory and a secluded beer garden.
-It serves good home-made food up to 2pm (3pm on Sundays), but is closed Monday lunchtimes (except Bank Holidays).
+This is an attractive village pub with a new conservatory and a secluded beer garden, serving good home-made food to 2.30pm Mon–Thu, 3pm Fri–Sun.
 At weekends it is popular with walking and cycling groups, so call ahead to book a table.

 Tea